xuhuifan/Sparti/docs/quickstart.rst

     import sparti

-ELFI includes an easy to use generative modeling syntax, where the generative model is specified as a directed acyclic graph (DAG).
-Let’s create two prior nodes:
+Sparti is easy to use.
+As long as you have specified the data, label, parameter and the task category, you can make it run and get the results!

+Take BSPF (which is the Binary Space Partitioning Forest) as an example.
+First, you have the data (e.g. we are using the Friedman test data):
 .. code:: ipython3

-    mu = elfi.Prior('uniform', -2, 4)
-    sigma = elfi.Prior('uniform', 1, 4)

-The above would create two prior nodes, a uniform distribution from -2 to 2 for the mean ``mu`` and another uniform distribution from 1 to 5 for the standard deviation ``sigma``.
-All distributions from ``scipy.stats`` are available.
+    dimNum = 5
+    dataNum = 10000
+    xdata, ydata = sparti.BSPF.Friedman_function_gen(dimNum, dataNum)

+The above would create the feature data (xdata) and label data (ydata).

 For likelihood-free models we typically need to define a simulator and summary statistics for the data.
 As an example, lets define the